madebyaman/portfolio/blog/cover-letter.md

 Outside work, I’m trying to level up my basics again.

 - I’ve been revisiting Discrete Math and slowly building the confidence to learn machine learning someday.
 Stanford CS229 Machine Learning course is on my wish list.
 - I also like staying up to date with AI.
-It moves fast, and it’s fun to follow.
-I mean have you seen how good grok-code-fast-1 is?
-I recently started playing with it and it made me ditch Claude Code.
+These days playing with google gemini 3 and grok-code-fast-1.
 - I recently picked up Rust and started working through The Rust Book.
 - I like reading too.
 Red Rising and Empyrean are my current favorites.
 - I enjoy movies as well.
 Frankenstein was just wow.